2022bcs0096-Harshit/Assisgnment-Bcs96-mlops/README.md

 # Churn Risk Prediction Service (DevOps + MLOps Architecture)

-This project implements a **Churn Risk Prediction microservice** built using FastAPI and integrated with a complete **DevOps lifecycle** including containerization, CI/CD, monitoring, and API observability
+This project implements a **Churn Risk Prediction microservice** built using FastAPI and integrated with a complete **DevOps lifecycle** including containerization, CI/CD, monitoring, and API observability.

 The system predicts **customer churn risk** using contract type and support ticket history derived from the Telco Customer Churn dataset.